 (optionally) transmit the instructions for administration

 register and exchange information about the administration of medication

+The Mobile Medication Administration

 The Mobile Medication Administration profile is intended to be compatible with hospital settings, but also community settings on a mobile environment, or where CDA documents are not used.
 For CDA documents, refer to the IHE CMA profile.

 The content of this profile is functionally compatible with the CMA profile: IHE Pharmacy has decided to provide one consistent interoperability framework, which can be implemented using different technical mechanisms.